nicolabragazzi/jdkong.github.io/_pages/cv.md

 GRANTS, AWARDS & FELLOWSHIPS
 ======
-* __The leading PI for $1.25 M grant on predictive modeling and forecasting of the transmission of COVID-19 in Africa using Artificial Intelligence'' awarded by IDR,__ October 2020-October 2022.
+* __The leading PI for $1.25 M grant on predictive modeling and forecasting of the transmission of COVID-19 in Africa using Artificial Intelligence'' awarded by IDRC,__ October 2020-October 2022.
   * _$1.25M._

 * __NSERC  Postdoctoral Fellowship,__ September  2017